treasure-data/serverengine/README.md

 ### BlockingFlag

-`ServerEngine::BlockingFlag` is recommended to stop workers because `stop` methods is called by a different thread from the `run` thread.
+`ServerEngine::BlockingFlag` is recommended to stop workers because `stop` method is called by a different thread from the `run` thread.

 ```ruby
 module MyWorker